The super-fast car tent

 - 4 m continuous zipper

-- a lot of sewing thread (there are almost 100 m of seams to sew!)
+- lots and lots of sewing thread (there are almost 100 m of seams to sew!)

 - sewing machine

 - Buy some fabric that is not too heavy.
 In my case the fabric weighs 275 g per running metre at a width of 1,40 m)

 - Measure the hatch and the height of the car, then plan the size of your tent

 - Secure the magnets by closing the seams at the appropriate spots.